Post

 So long old friend

-This will be a short and sweet post, as Hyper-V free aka Hype-V Server was sun set in 2019 with support ending earlier this year, Jan.
-9th 2024.
-While the free standalone server was a great stripped down operationg system, it was a pain to get up and running and manage.
-So in some ways its a good thing that the free version is sunset.
-Managing hyper-v with out the GUI was a hard one to get going.
+This will be a short and sweet post, as Hyper-V Free, aka Hype-V Server, was sunset in 2019, with support ending earlier this year, Jan.
+9th, 2024.
+While the free standalone server was a great stripped down operating system, it was a pain to get up and running and manage.
+So in some ways it’s a good thing that the free version is sunset.
+Managing Hyper V without the GUI was hard to get going.

-For most home lab folks you cant beat free and you cant beat something that should be “easy” to get started with.
+For most home lab folks, you can’t beat free, and you can’t beat something that should be “easy” to get started with.
 When it came to installing the server, it was easy as pie!
-Just hope you didnt have much to manage after that.
-Loading Hyper-V manager in windows 10 or Windows 8 was where the pain really started.
+Just hope you didn’t have much to manage after that.
+Loading Hyper-V Manager in Windows 10 or Windows 8 was where the pain really started.
 You had to remote connect to the server and hope that no certificates were in the way.
-Shockingly you always would run into some type of authentication or pwoershell error.
+Shockingly, you always would run into some type of authentication or PowerShell error.

-I had gotten a few VMS to run on it and even got a shocking uptime of 7 days!
-(I know, I know, I should have gotten a screen shot) However, spinning up actual workloads always eemed like a long shot.
+I had gotten a few VMs to run on it and even got a shocking uptime of 7 days!
+(I know, I know, I should have gotten a screenshot.)
+However, spinning up actual workloads always seemed like a long shot.

 Pain Points